-For updates on estate and gift taxes and estate planning, including changes under the new tax laws passed on January 1, 2013, refer to the articles listed at the Nolo Estate, Gift and Inheritance Taxes web page.
+For updates on estate and gift taxes and estate planning, including changes under new tax laws, refer to the articles listed at the Nolo Estate, Gift and Inheritance Taxes web page.

 When you give a taxable gift, the amount is subtracted from your lifetime exclusion amount.
 However, smaller gifts are not counted toward the exclusion.
 For 2012, you can give $13,000 per year ($26,000 for married couples) to any number of individuals without having to pay any gift taxes and their value is not subtracted from your $5.12 million exclusion.

 For example, you could give 10 people $13,000 each during 2012 and the $130,000 total in annual gifts will not be subtracted from your lifetime exclusion.
 However, if you give any single individual more than the annual exclusion during the year, the excess will be subtracted from your exclusion and you will have to file a gift tax return.